 It’s about family

 We are a close knit family that is used to doing things together, so advance care planning was a chance to get the family involved.
 Dale was remarkably open about talking about her values and at what point she would opt for less aggressive treatment with me and our daughter, Lisa.
-We spent time around the kitchen table helping Dale complete the form.
+We spent time around the kitchen table helping Dale completing the form.
 I remember there was a lot of discussion and the odd moment of laughter, mixed with some sadness.
 It just felt right that we could do this together and support each other.

 Dale appointed me as her substitute decision-maker so she had peace-of-mind that I could step in, should her health deteriorate quickly.